-In a small saucepan, combine the sugar and water on the stove over medium heat.
-Stir constantly until all of the sugar is dissolved as you bring it to a slow boil.
+In a small saucepan, combine the sugar and water over medium heat.
+Bring to a boil while stirring until all of the sugar has dissolved.

-Once you remove the pan from the stove, keep it covered and wait.
+Remove the pan from the heat, keep it covered, and wait.
 As it cools and rests, the lilacs will add their sweet flavor to the syrup.
-The time it takes to steep will depend on the variety of lilacs used and how intense you want the flavor.
-Remember that this is a delicate flower and it will take 3 to 8 hours to fully infuse.
+The time it takes to steep will depend on the variety of lilacs and how intense you want the flavor.
+Since it is a delicate flower, it will take 3 to 8 hours to fully infuse.

 After straining, pour the finished lilac syrup into a glass container with a tight-sealing lid.
 Store it in the refrigerator, where it should keep for a week or two.